Stuycs-K/finalprojectapcs-5-lin-joyce-chen-christine/DEVLOG-Christine.md

 - Excess hitbox height (transparent part) leads to beams dealing damage when visually underneath it; fix hitbox or change beam logic
 - Complete immune phase and fix boss positioning
 - Fix bug where jump charge bar is stuck/filled when not jumping (find out why this happens!)

+### 2025-05-28 -
+Worked for ...
+Completed second boss phase with flashing white outline to indicate immunity and projectiles shot in circular pattern.